devpatelio/SingleCell-Rnaseq/cancer-cell-master/README.md

 **My Project:** Single-Cell RNA Sequence Analysis (Downstream) w.
 Interactive UI for Hodgkin's Lymphoma, Dissociated Tumor: Targeted, Pan-Cancer Panel
 [Single-Cell Transcriptome Analysis Reveals Disease-Defining T-cell Subsets in the Tumor Microenvironment of Classic Hodgkin Lymphoma](https://pubmed.ncbi.nlm.nih.gov/31857391/)
-- cHL characterized by extensive microneivornment composed of different types of noncancerous normal immune cells → severla types of T cells, B cells, eosinophils, and marcophages, and rare populations of clonal malignant Hodgkin and Reed-Sternberg cells
+- cHL characterized by extensive microenvironment composed of different types of noncancerous normal immune cells → several types of T cells, B cells, eosinophils, and macrophages, and rare populations of clonal malignant Hodgkin and Reed-Sternberg cells
     - some findings support concept that HRS cells recruit immune cells to form tumor-supporting, regulatory tumor microenvironment (TME) with limited antitumor activity in cHL
     - complex interactions between HRS cells and TME remains partially understood → looking at symbiotic cellular cross-talk may lead to development of novel biomarkers and therapeutic approaches
 - immune-checkpoint inhibitors like PD-1 have shown dramatic efficacy in relapsed or refractory cHL, with overall response rate of 65-87% and durable remissions of 1.5 years
-    - remains unclear which cells are most important targets of immune-checkpoint inhibitors and which components are most relevant for immune-escpae phenotype in cHL
+    - remains unclear which cells are most important targets of immune-checkpoint inhibitors and which components are most relevant for immune-escape phenotype in cHL
-- goal of this project is to characterize immune phenotype of the TME in cHL and identify important associations between immune cell types and respective clinilca outcome
+- goal of this project is to characterize immune phenotype of the TIME in cHL and identify important associations between immune cell types and respective clinical outcome
-- key differentiator between lymphomas and tumors is that they are dervied from lymphocytes that progessionaly interact with other immune cells in ecosystem of microenvironment
+- key differentiator between lymphomas and tumors is that they are derived from lymphocytes that professionally interact with other immune cells in ecosystem of microenvironment

 ### System Requirements